pashacraydon/pashacraydon.github.io/_posts/2017-11-10-mount-shasta-in-a-day.markdown

 <p style="clear:both;"></p>

 We entered a landscape with big boulders that required some class 2 scrambling.
-This was a welcome change as I found it much easier then the strenuous trudge through scree.
+This was a welcome change as I found it much easier than the strenuous trudge through scree.
 The landscape started to level out when we could finally see the highest point on Shasta.
 Marco cautioned that while it looked close, we were still a few hours away from it.

 <img src="/css/images/shasta/landscape.jpg" class="left" />
 <img src="/css/images/shasta/summitindistance.jpg" class="right" />